yarusophialiu/react-native-typing-game/day3/react-ajax/README.md

   "page".

 ### Exercise 4. `<Posts />`

+Your posts component will allow users to view all posts, make new posts, and comment and like existing posts.

 1. When this "page" first loads use `componentDidMount` to make an AJAX request to the backend and get posts.
 Save the posts you